-Natural convection has been of great interest in many fields of science and engineering such as meteorology, nuclear reactors and solar energy systems.
-The problem has been extensively studied by both experimental and numerical simulations.
-For the latter, one needs to find a numerical solution of a set of partial differential equations (PDEs), namely the continuity, conservation of momentum and conservation of energy.
+solution of a set of partial differential equations (PDEs), namely the continuity, conservation of momentum and conservation of energy.
 Such a numerical solution can be achieved by means of discretization schemes, followed by algebraic equations solution.
-Numerical simulations of buoyancy-driven flow have been conducted by a variety of numerical techniques such as finite-difference methods (FDMs) (e.g. [1,2]), finite-element methods (FEMs) (e.g. [3,4]), finite-volume methods (FVMs) (e.g. [5,6]), boundary-element methods (BEMs) (e.g. [7-9]) and spectral techniques (e.g. [10,11]).
-It is noted that natural convection heat transfer in a square slot is considered as a benchmark test problem for the assessment of new numerical solvers in CFD.
+Numerical simulations of buoyancy-driven flow have been conducted by a variety of numerical techniques such as finite-difference methods (FDMs) (e.g. [1, 2]), finite-element methods (FEMs) (e.g. [3, 4]), finite-volume methods (FVMs) (e.g. [5, 6]), boundary-element methods (BEMs) (e.g. [7-9]) and spectral techniques (e.g. [10, 11]).
+It is noted that natural convection heat transfer in a square slot is considered as a benchmark test problem for the assessment of new numerical solvers in computational fluid dynamics (CFD).

 The objective of discretization techniques is to reduce the PDEs to sets of algebraic equations.
-To do so, the problem domain needs to be discretized into a set of finite elements (e.g. [3,4]), a Cartesian grid (e.g. [1,2]) or a set of unstructured points (e.g. [12,13]).
+To do so, the problem domain needs to be discretized into a set of finite elements (e.g. [3, 4]), a Cartesian grid (e.g. [1, 2]) or a set of unstructured points (e.g. [12, 13]).
 Among these typical types of domain discretization, generating a Cartesian grid can be seen to be the most straightforward task.
-There has been a renewed interest in the development of Cartesian-grid-based techniques for dealing with problems defined in geometrically-complicated domains (e.g. [14-19]).
+There has been a renewed interest in the development of Cartesian-grid-based techniques for dealing with problems defined in geometrically complicated domains (e.g. [14-19]).

-Over the last fifteen years, the RBF collocation methods have emerged as an attractive solver for PDEs.
+Over the past 15 years, the radial basis function (RBF) collocation methods have emerged as an attractive solver for PDEs.
 The methods are extremely easy to use and capable of achieving a high degree of accuracy using relatively low numbers of nodal points.
-They have been successful to solve different types of differential problems encountered in applied mathematics, science and engineering (e.g. [20-25]).
+They have been successful in solving different types of differential problems encountered in applied mathematics, science and engineering (e.g. [20-25]).
 However, there is still a lack of mathematical theories for specifying optimal values of the free parameters of the RBF.
 The obtained system matrix is fully populated and its condition number grows rapidly as the number of nodes is increased.
-As a result, in practice, one has great difficulty making full use of the capabilities of the RBF method.
-Very recently, an efficient RBF technique based on 1D-IRBF approximation schemes and Cartesian grids for linear elliptic problems in irregular domains has been reported in [26].
+As a result, in practice, one has great difficulty in making full use of the capabilities of the RBF method.
+Very recently, an efficient RBF technique based on one-dimensional integrated RBF networks (1D-IRBFNs) approximation schemes and Cartesian grids for linear elliptic problems in irregular domains has been reported in [26].
 The problem domain is simply embedded in a Cartesian grid.
 The RBF approximations at a grid node involve only points that lie on the grid lines intersected at that point rather than the whole set of nodes, leading to a significant improvement in the matrix condition number and computational effort.
-Moreover, the construction of the RBF approximations is based on integration (the integral collocation approach), and therefore avoids the reduction of convergence rate caused by differentiation.
-The 1D-IRBF technique allows a larger number of nodes to be employed.
+Moreover, the construction of the RBF approximations is based on integration (the integral collocation approach) and therefore avoids the reduction in convergence rate caused by differentiation.
+The 1D-IRBFN technique allows a larger number of nodes to be employed.
 Numerical results have shown that it yields a fast rate of convergence with grid refinement.